uphy/agent-sync/docs/input-output.md

 4. **Output Generation**:
    - For each output agent specified in the task, the content is formatted according to the agent's requirements.
    - The formatted content is written to the specified output paths in each output directory.
 5. **Verification**: Optionally, with the `--dry-run` flag, the process will show what would be generated without actually writing files.
+The enhanced output displays content organized by agent with file status ([CREATE], [MODIFY], [UNCHANGED]), file paths, sizes, and per-agent summaries.

 ## Navigation